adamkohazi/demo-countach/README.md

 - Crinkler is used as a linker for release builds only.
 After some tweeking I ended up using the following settings:
   - `/CRINKLER /HASHTRIES:300 /COMPMODE:SLOW /ORDERTRIES:10000 /UNALIGNCODE /REPORT:..\build\out.html`
 - Building a 64-bit executable is probably possible, but I never bothered getting it to work.
 Every release is built for x86.

+---
+Created by Adam Kohazi (derangedlines)

+Distributed under the [MIT license](LICENSE).
+Please note that some included tools may be subject to different licenses.